sudolibre/documentation/http/client.md

 ## ClientProtocol

-Up to this point, we've focused on the built in `HTTP.Client`, but users can also include their own customized clients by conforming to `HTTP.ClientProtocol`.
+Up to this point, we've focused on the built-in `HTTP.Client`, but users can also include their own customized clients by conforming to `HTTP.ClientProtocol`.
 Let's look at the implementation:

 ```swift
 public protocol Responder {